SPEAKER TEST | QUICK | EASY

 For most external speakers, one speaker is connected to the computer and the other is connected to the first speaker.

 Ensure this second connection is secure and the cables are not damaged.
+If your laptop is connected to an amplifier, check all the connections and the amp as well.

 For Internal Speakers